 Low- and no-calorie sweeteners (LNCS) provide sweetness to foods and beverages without the added calories contained in sugar.
 LNCS have a long history of safe use and are some of the most studied ingredients in the history of our food supply.
 Yet they are also among the most scrutinized.
-Debate often ensues about the safety and health implications of consuming LNCS—sometimes as a result of valid scientific inquiry, but mostly due to incorrect or misleading information.
+Debate often ensues about the safety and health implications of consuming LNCS—sometimes because of valid scientific inquiry, but mostly due to incorrect or misleading information.
 This article addresses and helps clarify some of the conflicting information you may come across online.

 - Acesulfame potassium